 - Remind caregivers to wash their hands before taking care of you.

 - Notify the caregiver of the patient/child’s name or nickname to which they best respond.

-- Be, and ensure all visitors are, aware of and respect laws and EMH policies and respect EMH’s property and the property of other patients.
+- Be, and ensure all visitors are, aware of and respect laws, Hospital policies, including the Hospital’s Tobacco-free policy, and Hospital’s property and the property of other patients.

 - Provide necessary information to ensure processing of organization bills and make payment arrangements when necessary.

 - Provide the hospital with a copy of written advanced directives if available.

 - Review, obtain, request, and receive a detailed explanation of your hospital charges and bills.

 - Receive information and counseling on ways to help pay for the hospital bill.